Improving the Cosmological Constraints by Inferring the Formation Channel of Extreme-mass-ratio Inspirals: Conclusion

 \section{Conclusion}

-In this work, we have investigated the potential of using EMRIs as dark sirens to constrain the cosmological parameters as well as the formation channel of EMRIs.
-We adopted 11 population models presented in \cite{2017PhRvD..95j3012B} to simulate the detected EMRI GW event catalogs.
+In this work, we have investigated the potential of using EMRIs as dark sirens to constrain the cosmological parameters as well as infer the formation channel of EMRIs.
+We adopted 11 population models presented in \cite{2017PhRvD..95j3012B} to generate catalogs of EMRIs which are detectable by different space GW detectors or detector networks..

-(i) To constrain the cosmological parameters, we derive the redshift probability distributions of detected EMRIs by matching their spatial localization error volumes with galaxy survey catalogs, and then evaluate the posterior probability distributions of the cosmological parameters via a Bayesian analytical framework which combines the luminosity distance and redshift information.
+(i) To constrain the cosmological parameters, we derived the redshift probability distributions of detected EMRIs by matching their spatial localization error volumes with galaxy survey catalogs, and then evaluated the posterior probability distributions of the cosmological parameters via a Bayesian analytical framework.
 Our results show that precise constraints on the Hubble-Lema\^itre constant $H_0$ and the dark energy EoS parameter $w_0$ can be obtained from EMRIs.
 Under the fiducial population model M1, the precision of $H_0$ can reach about $8.1\%$ for TianQin, about $4.4\%$ for TianQin I+II, and about $1.9\%$ for the TianQin+LISA network; and the precision of $w_0$ can reach about $37\%$ for TianQin, about $12\%$ for TianQIn I+II, and about $6.5\%$ for the TianQin+LISA network.
 Additionally, under the most optimistic EMRI population model, TianQin can constrain $H_0$ and $w_0$ to a precision better than about $3\%$ and about $10\%$, and the TianQin+LISA network can constrain $H_0$ and $w_0$ to a precision better than about $1\%$ and about $5\%$, respectively.